Benefits Available For Grandparents Raising Grandchildren

 Grandparents might be able to get grants through the Temporary Assistance for Needy Families (TANF) program.
 TANF provides monthly cash payments to qualifying households.

-Apply for TANF by contacting your state agency, which makes final determinations.
+You can apply for TANF by contacting your state agency, which makes final determinations.
 There are two qualification levels nationwide.

-• Child-only grants consider only the income and needs of the dependent, resulting in smaller cash payments
+• Child-only grants consider only the income and needs of the dependent, resulting in smaller cash payments.

-• Family grants are more generous while discarding the work requirement for adults over 60
+• Family grants are more generous while discarding the work requirement for adults over 60.

 College Grants